rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 - Requirements: for example, read [our initial work on requirements for explainability in an end-to-end ML development](https://research.aalto.fi/en/publications/holistic-explainability-requirements-for-end-to-end-machine-learn) and work on some selected questions.

-### Data Transformation, Enrichment and Featuring
+### Data transformation, enrichment and featuring

 #### Important questions:
 - Do we need to transform the data?
-- Should we enrich the data?
+- Should we enrich the data with additional data? where is the additional data?
 - Which features should we select for ML models and why?

 #### Practice